ayush-dhanker/SQL-Data-Analyst-Agent/README.md

 # SQL Analyst Agent

-A natural language interface to a PostgreSQL database, powered by LangGraph, Groq, and FastAPI.
-Ask questions in plain English and get structured answers, auto-generated charts, and full SQL transparency.
+Ever wished you could just *ask* your database a question instead of writing SQL?
+That's what this is.

+Type a question in plain English — "which products made the most money last quarter?" — and the agent figures out the SQL, runs it, and hands you back a clean answer with a chart.
+No SQL knowledge required.

 ![Stack](https://img.shields.io/badge/LangGraph-agent-blue)
 ![Stack](https://img.shields.io/badge/FastAPI-backend-green)